edsu/wikichanges/README.md

 wikichanges
 ===========

-A node.js library for getting an edit stream from 37 major language Wikipedias.
-The Wikipedia MediaWiki installations are configured to log changes in  [specific channels](http://meta.wikimedia.org/wiki/IRC/Channels#Raw_feeds) at irc.wikimedia.org. wikichanges connects to all 37 major language channels and looks for updates, which it parses and then presents to a callback you provide as a bit of JSON that looks like:
+wikichanges is a node.js library for getting an edit stream from the 37 major language Wikipedias.
+The Wikipedia MediaWiki installations are configured to log changes in  [specific IRC channels](http://meta.wikimedia.org/wiki/IRC/Channels#Raw_feeds). wikichanges joins all these channels, listens for updates, which it then parses, and sends as JavaScript objects to a callback of your choosing.
+Each change will look something like:

 ```javascript
 {